odoo/documentation/content/developer/tutorials/git.rst

 A second way to study the history is to look at a precise commit.
 Say you are reading the *oneline* history and that one of the commit titles get your attention, that you want to print all the details of that specific commit.
 That's what ``show`` is for.
 Let's say you wonder how long your session is going to last, like how often <odoo.com> is going to ask you to type your password again because your session would had expired.
 Technically this is known as the "session lifetime" so you can search the history looking for those two words:

 .. code-block:: console
-   :caption: all commits in 16.0 mentionning session lifetime, one per line
+   :caption: all commits in 16.0 mentionning *session* and *lifetime*, one per line

-   $ git log --oneline --grep 'session lifetime' 02cbb81afbc4 [FIX] http: make session lifetime consistent and configurable f61aa39ff119 [REF] core: HTTPocalypse (9) ORM initialization 17e6a69b9189 [IMP] core: use Savepoint object in TestCursor 1fbafa4e69ee [MERGE][IMP] im_livechat: random assignation of conversation
+   $ git log --oneline --grep 'session' --grep 'lifetime' --all-match 05ff9a2db32c [FIX] http: make session lifetime consistent and configurable f61aa39ff119 [REF] core: HTTPocalypse (9) ORM initialization 17e6a69b9189 [IMP] core: use Savepoint object in TestCursor 1fbafa4e69ee [MERGE][IMP] im_livechat: random assignation of conversation